LamiyaAkterLiza/EverShop_Site-API-Manual-Automation-Testing-/README.md

 ## 🔎 Scenario
 - A user searches for a product using different keywords.
 - The system should provide **relevant results** with **dynamic suggestions**.
-- The user adds a **small-sized black product** to the cart and verifies it.
+- The user adds a **size, color, quantity Product** to the cart and verifies it.
 - The cart should display the **correct selected product**.
 - Testing is performed via **UI & API (Postman)**.